lonnie-smith/gnomic/data/sampleData/greene_a_kind_of_life_4.md

 ---
-title: A Kind of Life
+title: A Sort of Life (1972)
 author: Greene, Graham
 date: 10/31/2015
+tags:
+    - Writing
+    - Careers
-tags: Writing, Careers, Journalism
+    - Journalism
 ---

 File this under "those were different times"--